PredictionIO Recommender Evaluation Tutorial

 }

-trait BaseEngineParamsList extends EngineParamsGenerator {
+trait BaseEngineParamsList extends EngineParamsGenerator {Now let us rebuild the engine.

 protected val baseEP = EngineParams(